Billing Aquadrome

 Billing Aquadrome is a leisure park in Great Billing, a district of eastern Northampton, England.
 Facilities within the 235 acre park, which was built around various mature gravel pits, include a caravan site, marina and funfair.
 It is also frequently home to a wide variety of shows throughout the year, including music events and car shows such as Vauxfest.

 At the edge of the park is Billing Mill, a family pub, which is housed in a converted water-mill.
+It is currently standing derelict following closure in 2020 during the COVID-19 pandemic.

+History

+On 10 February 1945 Billing Aquadrome officially incorporated.

+On 6 July 2023 Billing Aquadrome Limited went into administration.

 Railway

 The aquadrome has had a variety of railway attractions over its lifetime.
 In April 1949, a new miniature railway was opened, featuring a model of a Royal Scot locomotive.